mike-hanson/ngrx-material-auth0-schematics/README.md

 More and more Angular libraries come with schematics.  @angular/cdk and @angular/material install schematics when the package is installed.
 NgRx packages like @ngrx/store and @ngrx/effects include an ng-add schematic that allows them to be installed using **ng add**, but they also provide a separate package called @ngrx/schematics that supports generating new NgRx elements.

+## Getting Started

+## Issues

+We welcome any feedback or constructive criticism, simply post an an issue on GitHub.

 ## Building the project
 In this section we describe the sequence of high level steps that were taken to build and configure this starter project.
 This won't be a deep dive into the code but it will help you understand where schematics fit in and any changes made (if any) following those made during schematic execution.
 After each step we committed the changes to the GIT repo so you can see them reflected in the history, including changes to this file, which we updated as we went along.